dutchaug/beginners-workshop/lesson01/README.md

 >The most used method to describe User Interfaces in Android is XML.
 There's nothing holding you back in creating UIs in code directly, but there are two main reasons why XML is prefferred in most cases.
 >
 >1. **Separation Of Concerns (SOC)** - Defining your UI in xml helps you separate the UI from the code that controls its behavior.
 >2. **Resource qualifiers** - Storing different layout XML files in different (qualified) resource directories is a powerful tool to create different user experiences for different device types.
-The most simply case is a default UI in the **res/layout** directory and e.g. a _landscape_ version of your UI in the **res/layout-land** directory!
+The most simple case is a default UI in the **res/layout** directory and e.g. a _landscape_ version of your UI in the **res/layout-land** directory!
 >
 >[More info](http://developer.android.com/guide/topics/ui/declaring-layout.html)